 Numerous news outlets, including CNBC, The Washington Post and USA Today, delivered 2020 reports of the collective emptying of local animal shelters as Americans opened their homes in droves to the kinship of new furry, four-legged family members.

 The bottom line?
-The pet care industry is on the rise, and all this consumer interest is giving way to multiple mergers, acquisitions and IPOs.
+The pet care industry is on the rise.

 Any sector poised for rapid growth will be rife with competition.
 And the pet industry is no exception.